Skip to content

 Kubernetes can be deployed in different ways: on bare metal, on-premise, and in the public cloud (a custom Kubernetes build on virtual machines OR use a managed service).
 Since Kubernetes is designed to be highly portable, customers can easily and migrate their workloads and switch between multiple installations.

 Because Kubernetes can be designed to fit a large variety of scenarios, this flexibility is a weakness when it comes to securing Kubernetes clusters.
-The engineers responsible for deploying the Kubernetes platform must to know about all the potential attack vectors and vulnerabilities for their clusters.
+The engineers responsible for deploying the Kubernetes platform must know about all the potential attack vectors and vulnerabilities for their clusters.

 To harden the underlying hosts for Kubernetes clusters, we recommend that you install the latest version of the operating systems, harden the operating systems, implement necessary patch management and configuration management systems, implement essential firewall rules and undertake specific datacenter-based security measures.